 Jordan Harbinger: [00:54:53] Sure.

 General Martin Dempsey: [00:54:54] Although you know, those who experienced it should actually apply it to these episodes.
 They should make decisions about that level of trust based on what they learn about each other.
 You learn a lot about each other in a crisis.
-But more importantly, this idea of developing character is -- it feels, to me anyway -- as a lifelong experienced, whether you're someone who's following or someone who's leading.
-You're always confronted with issues of character, always.
+But more importantly, this idea of developing character is -- it feels, to me anyway -- as a lifelong experience, whether you're someone who's following or someone who's leading, you're always confronted with issues of character, always.